 Does Data Appending Affect Privacy Policies?

 That’s a good question, especially since data privacy has been a major topic in recent years.
 As the number of data breaches suffered by big organizations shows no signs of slowing down, governments had to step in and set up drastic precautions to protect user data, such as the GDRP or ISO27001.

 Now to ensure you comply with both these regulations, your data enrichment service should source its data from open and social source.

 Not following this guideline could put you at risk of breaking the rules in your region, which could incur fines and needless legal battles.

-What to Consider When Choosing Data Enrichment for Your Business?
+How to Choose Data Enrichment for Your Business

 The good news is that there are more and more companies providing data enrichment these days.
 The challenge is in finding one that really meets your needs.
 So here are a few things to consider:

 - Manual or automated?
 Some data enrichment options work great for specific queries.
 For instance, if you only need to know more about the odd loan applicant.
 For large scale operations, you’ll need to work with a third party data provider / aggregator.
 Which brings us to the topic of…

 - Integration: Do you want to work via an API?
 Or purchase the database and automate the search yourself?
 For custom integrations, a single point makes it easier for developers, but it’s not always available.